NavigationContentFooter

 nano /etc/postfix/sasl_passwd

-6. Copy the following configuration and paste it in your file:
+6. Copy the following configuration and paste it into your file:

 [localhost]:2465 <$SCW_USERNAME>:<$SCW_SECRET_KEY>